 - Carbon Dioxide: Takes away the heat and the oxygen element.

-- Dry Chemical: Interrupt the chemical reaction responsible for the fire.
+- Dry Chemical: Interrupts the chemical reaction responsible for the fire.

-- Wet Chemical: Removes the heat element and blocks oxygen and fuel from re-ignition.
+- Wet Chemical: Removes the heating element and blocks oxygen and fuel from re-ignition.

 - Clean Agent: Interrupts the chemical reaction of the fire.